You know that aerobics is beneficial for diabetic neuropathy, but what about cardio exercise to prevent this condition in the first place?

 • The study went for four years, because the goal was to investigate the effect of long-term exercise on preventing diabetes neuropathy.

-• In the non-exercising group, 17 percent developed motor PN, and 29.8 percent developed sensory PN.
+• In the non-exercising group, 17 percent developed motor peripheral neuropathy, and 29.8 percent developed sensory PN.

-• In the group who exercised, none developed motor PN, and only 6.45 percent developed sensory PN.
+• In the group who exercised, none developed motor peripheral neuropathy, and only 6.45 percent developed sensory PN.

 The paper’s conclusion states: “This study suggests, for the first time, that long-term aerobic exercise training can prevent the onset or modify the natural history of DPN.”